Continuing Professional Development

 The Canadian Society of Endocrinology and Metabolism (CSEM) promotes the highest standards of education in our specialty at the student, resident and postgraduate level, as well as supporting the development of educational resources for the general public.

-The CSEM represents the specialty in setting national criteria for certification in Endocrinology and Metabolism with the Royal College of Physicians and Surgeons of Canada.
+The CSEM represents the specialty in setting national criteria for objectives of training towards certification in Endocrinology and Metabolism with the Royal College of Physicians and Surgeons of Canada.

 To view the mission, goals and objectives of the CSEM CPD Committee, please click here.

-Dr. Mahua Ghosh (Program Director, Adult Endocrinology Residency Training Program, University of Alberta) has written an excellent review of this topic for the CSEM, which is available here.
+- Incorporate CanMEDS roles into your practice.
+Dr. Mahua Ghosh, CSEM CPD Committee Member (Program Director, Adult Endocrinology Residency Training Program, University of Alberta) has written an excellent review of how endocrinologists can apply CanMEDS roles in their daily practice.